 Your custom dashboards appear as tabs within the Dashboard tab of the Traverse web application.

 The dashboard tab always shows the following icons in the upper right corner:

-- 🙆 Refreshes all dashboard components in the current dashboard. - Image: Book of the second secon - Allows you to edit the current dashboard properties. - • Allows you to add a new component to the current dashboard.
+- Pefreshes all dashboard components in the current dashboard. - Zagles between displaying private and public dashboards. - Allows you to edit the current dashboard properties. - Allows you to add a new component to the current dashboard.